GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_ARCHITECTURE.md

   `TIM_SetOperationState()`.
 - configuration orchestration: `TIM_Config()` and `TIM_DeConfig()` may use the
-  clock-state and operation-state APIs internally because their names describe a full Timer lifecycle operation.
+  clock-state and operation-state APIs internally because their names describe a full Timer lifecycle operation, but neither lifecycle entry point calls its conjugate.
+The application owns their ordering.

 Grouped and scalar `Get`/`Set` APIs such as `TIM_GetPrescaler()`, `TIM_SetAutoReload()`, and `TIM_SetDirection()` do not silently enable the RCC